- About Us

-The wells that Trailblazer Foundation install provide villagers with enough water for irrigation of vegetables and fruits plantations in all seasons, thereby reducing the effects of regular droughts.
-To augment food securities their team also established one fishpond with the delivery of 330 fish to a farmer in Bos Tatrav village, and conducted 3 training sessions for growing Edamame bean and oyster mushroom production in 2012.
+The wells that Trailblazer Foundation install provide villagers with enough water for irrigation of homestead gardens in all seasons, thereby reducing the effects of regular droughts.

 Although schools are not the Foundation’s main mission or focus, when funding permits and request is made by villages, Trailblazer support the construction of public primary schools with the government responsible for paying the staff and providing the Cambodian curriculum.

 Trailblazer is a grassroots implementer which is making a real difference and allows changing lives as well as influence local development policies.

 Your donation directly benefits their needs